korinotawai/Moodle-Language-String-Translator/README.md

+# Moodle Language String Translator

+This application aims to provide machine translation specialized for Moodle LMS.
+It currently supports translation from English to Slovenian.

-# CTranslate-NMT-Web-Interface
+## CTranslate-NMT-Web-Interface

 Machine Translation (MT) Web Interface for OpenNMT and FairSeq models using *CTranslate* and *Streamlit*.

 ## Install requirements